Home / Real estate news / Understanding the Canadian ban on non-Canadians buying real estate

 • Diplomatic or consular agents or foreign states making a purchase for democratic or consular purposes

-Study abroad students in a front of a Canadian university
+A group of study abroad students in a front of a Canadian university

 What types of property are covered by the Act?